JayLau123/UCNP-Project/README.md

 - Markov chain Monte Carlo model for many-ion collective interactions in $\mathrm{NaYF_4}$.
 - Computational tool box for experimentalists.

 Since we have already comprehensively investigated the effects of crystal fields and electromagnetic fields on single $\mathrm{Ln}^{3+}$ in crystal $\mathrm{NaYF_4}$, now we will treat the spectroscopic properties of single particle emission spectrum as collective phenomena, induced by cooperactive actions and exchange interactions of many lanthanides in solid.
+There is no strict distinction between radiative and non-radiative emission.
+As a result, we calculate the transition rate with Judd-Ofelt theory and the actual distance between ions in Euclidean space, and then convert it to transition probability, which will be further compared with generated random number.
+Therefore, all transitions are treated equally based on a probabilistic perspective.

 ## Monte Carlo Simulation